 Our operations are regulated and licensed by various governmental agencies in the United States and in foreign countries in which we operate.
 These regulatory agencies have authority and oversight of domestic and international transportation services and related activities, licensure, motor carrier operations, safety and security and other matters.
 We must comply with various insurance and surety bond requirements to act in the capacities for which we are licensed.
 Our subsidiaries and independent contractors must also comply with applicable regulations and requirements of various agencies.
 Through our subsidiaries and business units, we hold various licenses required to carry out our domestic and international services.
 These licenses permit us to provide services as a motor carrier, property broker, indirect air carrier, OTI, NVOCC, freight forwarder, air freight forwarder, and ocean freight forwarder.
 We also are subject to regulations and requirements promulgated by, among others, the DOT, FMCSA, DHS, CBP, TSA, FMC, IATA, the Canada Border Services Agency and various other international, domestic, state, and local agencies and port authorities.
-Certain of our businesses engage in the transportation of hazardous materials, which subjects us to regulations with respect to transportation of such materials and environmental regulations in the case of any accidents that occur during the transportation of materials and result in discharge of such materials.
-Our failure to maintain our required licenses, or to comply with applicable regulations, could have a material adverse impact on our business and results of operations.
+Certain of our businesses engage in the transportation of hazardous materials, which subjects us to regulations with respect to transportation of such materials and environmental regulations in the case of any accidents that occur during the transportation of material adverse impact on our business and results of operations.
 See the "Regulation" section of this Annual Report on Form 10-K under the caption entitled "Business" for more information.